Want to learn more about using the latest research in your everyday work? You’re in luck!

 - How do you incorporate a conceptual framework such as “counterpublic health” into and across a paper?

 - What are some of the benefits of working with conceptual frameworks and what other considerations might be involved?

 - What is a “mixed method approach” and why and when would you use it?

-We’re kicking things off with the Journal Club.
-Each webinar will focus on a specific research article from a peer-reviewed journal.
-Participants will be asked to read the article before the webinar and will be given a guidance sheet with key questions and prompts to get you thinking.
-We’ll discuss the research, how and why it was done, and what the findings show.
-But we’ll also go beyond the method and the findings and ask the big “so what?” questions, including “What can we take away?” and “How can I use this research in my own work?”
-You’ll get to ask questions and participate and you’ll also get access to Carla and Annie’s decades of experience in research and community.
+Each webinar focuses on a specific research article from a peer-reviewed journal.
+Participants are asked to read the article before the webinar and we’ve provided you with a guidance sheet with key prompts to get you thinking.
+In addition to discussing the topics outlined above, we also aim to go beyond the method and ask the big “so what?” questions including “What can we take away?”
+“How can we use this research in our own work?”
+We encourage you to ask questions, participate in the discussion and take advantage of Carla & Annie’s decades of experience in research and community work.